 Power Plus m Series

 - This Power Plus m series is the first Hotronic battery to be compatible with the white plug charger.
-Although very similar to both the e and S series, it is very light gray in color.
+Although very similar to both the and S series, it is very light gray.
 Additionally, the ‘On’ and ‘Off’ buttons are yellow, rather than white.

 Power Plus 3.5 Series

 - The 3.5 Series was in production between the years 2003-2005 and is compatible with the blue plug charger.
 The batteries are light gray and have a black top.
 The level adjustment switch is blue to designate that it works with the blue plug charger.